replikation/wet_lab_protocols/protocols/lib_prep_nano/One_pot_Ligase_LSK_109.md

 14. **(wash 2/2)** Add **250 μl LFB** and resuspend by gently shaking via hand
 15. **(wash 2/2)** Spin down briefly and place on a magnetic rack until solution clears
 16. **(wash 2/2)** Taking care to avoid the pellet remove the supernatant slowly
-17. Spin down again and remove all residual LFB with a **10 µl pipette**
+17. Spin down again, put on magnet and remove all residual LFB with a **10 µl pipette**
 18. Add **12 μl EB** and resuspend beads by flicking
 19. Incubate at **RT** for **10 min**
   > meanwhile do **Step A** (flowcell priming)